 It was 5:00 am when my mountain guide came to pick me up.
 This was my first climb of an extremely high altitude mountain.
 I had no idea what to expect.
 My only plan was to survive on my fitness level alone.

 I wore thermal base layers, a pair of tights, hiking socks and shoes, a fleece jacket, a gortex jacket, 3 buffs and 2 pairs of gloves…I wish I had brought more.
-Having raynaud’s did not make this bout with the cold any easier.
+Check out my travel store to see the gear I use to climb!
+Having raynaud’s did not make this bout with the cold any easier, but I am well prepared.
 I threw a few cookies in my bag, filled my water-bottle up with coffee (I know, I know) and hopped into a van full of other waiting climbers.

 After 3 hours of driving through the desert and the occasional small village we were eventually surrounded by vast nothingness with just the occasional lagoon and the super high mountains of the altiplano.
 I am not sure if there was ever actual roads or if we were just cruising in a 4X4 through the desert.
 Eventually we stopped over-looking a beautiful lagoon.
 Our guide told us we were at about 4000m and we were stopping for an acclimatization breakfast with a view.
 We scrambled out of the car to receive a Chilean breakfast of meats, cheeses, bread and a warm cup of cocoa tea.
 It was way colder than I expected!
 What…I thought this was San Pedro!
 Needless to say I spent the majority of the breakfast shivering in the vehicle.
 After breakfast it was time to go.
 Back into the car as we drove up maybe another 300-400m where we parked at the base of our currently smoking task, Volcan Lascar.